This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What grains can I use in bird food?

-You can use grains like cracked corn, millet, wheat, safflower, oats, and quinoa in bird food.
+You can use suitable grains like sunflower seeds, millet, cracked corn, and oats in bird food.
+Avoid wheat and milo, which are often fillers.

 Are there any harmful ingredients for birds?